Harish-Arun/LangLearn/README.md

 # App

-The application can be installed by downloading the langlearn.apk file and installing it in your android mobile
+The application can be installed by downloading the langlearn.apk file and installing it on your Android mobile

 ## Getting Started